“This Galleria is but a small sliver of our city, but by making the most of what a small space can offer, we hope to make a difference in your day.”

 Through the activated galleria, a curated space ordinarily earmarked for private use proves that enormous community benefit can derive from small spaces.

-The Galleria was recently awarded the Merit Award for "General Design over $500,000 Construction Budget" by the Washington Chapter of the American Society of Landscape Architects.
+The Galleria was awarded the 2016 Merit Award for "General Design over $500,000 Construction Budget" by the Washington Chapter of the American Society of Landscape Architects.